BIOL 416: Cancer Biology & Cell Development in Beijing, China

 In addition to lectures and group discussions, students will have guest lectures from Peking University faculty and visit local research facilities.
 Moreover, students will visit a number of historic and cultural attractions, including the Summer Palace, the Forbidden City, and the Great Wall.
-Through these activities students are expected to gain unique first-hand experience and knowledge about biological research in China today, as well as learning about Chinese culture and people.
+Through these activities students gain unique first-hand experience and knowledge about biological research in China today, as well as learning about Chinese culture and the Chinese people.

-- Schreyer Travel Grant (variable) for students in the Schreyer Honors College
+- Schreyer Ambassador Travel Grant (variable amount) for students in the Schreyer Honors College

-Dr. Zhi-Chun Lai, Professor of Biology & BMB, Penn State University
+Dr. Zhi-Chun Lai, Professor of Biology and Biochemistry & Molecular Biology